mjpablo23/AndroidSimpleTodoListWithFirebase/README.md

 The following **optional** features are implemented:

-* [ ] Persist the todo items [into SQLite](http://guides.codepath.com/android/Persisting-Data-to-the-Device#sqlite) instead of a text file
+* [y] Persist the todo items [google Firebase]
-* [ ] Improve style of the todo items in the list [using a custom adapter](http://guides.codepath.com/android/Using-an-ArrayAdapter-with-ListView)
+* [y] Improve style of the todo items in the list [using a custom adapter](http://guides.codepath.com/android/Using-an-ArrayAdapter-with-ListView)
 * [ ] Add support for completion due dates for todo items (and display within listview item)
 * [ ] Use a [DialogFragment](http://guides.codepath.com/android/Using-DialogFragment) instead of new Activity for editing items
 * [ ] Add support for selecting the priority of each todo item (and display in listview item)
-* [ ] Tweak the style improving the UI / UX, play with colors, images or backgrounds
+* [y] added profile images for users

 The following **additional** features are implemented:

-* [ ] List anything else that you can get done to improve the app functionality!
+* [y] added check boxes
+*  multiple users can update list at the same time.  changes will be seen in real time.

 ## Video Walkthrough